catalinarp/Coral3Dmorphomeasures/3D-based measures estimation/README.md

 <br>
 <br>
 <b>Workflow chart | Summary of the approximations used for 3D-based measures estimation</b><br>
-Different types of measures were obtained extracting information from different shape representations.
+Workflow summarizing the approximations used to estimate different types of measures by extracting information from different shape representations.